line/line-blockchain-developers-sdk-js/docs/README.md

 const lbdTxResultAdapter: TxResultAdapter<RawTransactionResult, TxResult>  = new LbdTxEventsAdapterV1(HrpPrefix.TEST_NET);

 /*
-We can use custom adapters for summy, messages and events const customTxResultSummaryAdapter: TxResultAdapter<RawTransactionResult, TxResultSummary> = new CustomTxSummaryAdapterV1();
+We can use custom adapters for summary, messages and events const customTxResultSummaryAdapter: TxResultAdapter<RawTransactionResult, TxResultSummary> = new CustomTxSummaryAdapterV1();
 const customTxMessagesAdapter: TxResultAdapter<RawTransactionResult, Set<TxMessage>>  = new CustomTxMessageAdapterV1();
 const customTxEventsAdapter: TxResultAdapter<RawTransactionResult, Set<TransactionEvent>>  = new CustomTxMessageAdapterV1();